ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 }
 ```

+For `log` axes, the `interval` property can be a `number` which would modify the step for the exponent that the logarithm base is raised to.

+By default, the `interval` is `1`.
+When the common log base `10` axis is used, depending on the domain, in the following ticks are produced: 10^0, 10^1, 10^2, 10^3, 10^4, 10^5, 10^6 --> 1, 10, 100, 1000, 1000, 100000, 1000000.
+Here the exponent or power is being increased by `1` every time.

+Increasing the `interval` will result in less ticks as the powers are incremented by a larger step.
+If the `interval` is changed to `2` for example, the power would be incremented by `2` for every tick: 10^0, 10^2, 10^4, 10^6 --> 1, 100, 10000, 1000000.

+Reducing the `interval` to a fractional number more than `0` and less than `1` will result in more ticks with smaller intervals.

-For time axes the `interval` property can be set to a time interval such as `agCharts.time.month`, which makes the axis show a tick every month, or to an interval derived from one of the predefined intervals, such as `agCharts.time.month.every(3)`.
+For `time` axes the `interval` property can be set to a time interval such as `agCharts.time.month`, which makes the axis show a tick every month, or to an interval derived from one of the predefined intervals, such as `agCharts.time.month.every(3)`.

 ```js
 tick: {